 Aioli Confit Carbonara Golden Smothered

-Scampi Tempura White
+Scampi Tempura White Sauce Fritters

 Remember that no restaurant is the same so if you have any questions about how anything is prepared ask the waiter.

 Making Healthier Choices

 Just as there are clues to items to steer away from, there are certain words that indicate a better choice.
 Look for the following words on restaurant menus for lower sodium and lower calorie options: